Database Usage (Based on Laravel Database Component)

 where($column, $operator = null, $value = null)

-The first argument is the column name, the second argument is any operator that the database system supports, and the third argument is the value to compare the column against.
+The first parameter is the column name, the second is any operator supported by the database system, and the third is the value to compare against the column.

 $users = Db::table('users')->where('votes', '=', 100)->get();

-// When the operator is '=', it can be omitted, so this statement is the same as the previous one
+// When the operator is equality, it can be omitted, making this expression equivalent to the above

 $users = Db::table('users')->where('votes', 100)->get();